sergrida/loom/README.md

 Tools to do magic on the computer.

 Copyright (C) 2022 Sergio Ridaura, sergrida.
-[Personal page](https://sergrida.github.io/sergrida/) - [GitHub](https://github.com/sergrida) - <sergio.ridaura.garcia@gmail.com>
+[Personal page](https://sergrida.github.io/sergrida/) - <sergio.ridaura.garcia@gmail.com>

 ## Description

-LOOM is a collection of scripts, tools and tutorials that I use in the development of my creations.
+LOOM is a collection of scripts, tools and tutorials that I use in my developments.
 I create these tools by default with Bash, although I also use scripts from Node.js, Perl, Python and applications written in C.

 ## Install